 Foods That Contain Probiotics

 Fermented and cultured products are a major, healthy source of probiotics.
-Examples include
+Examples include the following:2

 - Soy beverages